Skip to content

 Add {#id} to a heading when it satisfies both of:

-1. It is an H2 or H3 heading (never H1 — Docusaurus auto-generates H1 IDs from sidebar_label).
+1. It is an H2 or H3 heading (never H1 — some engines auto-generate H1 IDs from sidebar labels).

 2. It is referenced by a cross-page link ([text](page.md#anchor)).